tonyho1992/wax/_posts/1-1-1-candlemaking.md

 `mm` stands for `com.modestmaps` for everything else - every other script on your page.
 Never ever declare a variable without `var` inside of this function, because it'll 'leak' to the global space.

+## Packaging

+Packaging of client-side Javascript libraries is not a solved problem.
+But there are a few things that we should do, for sure.

+### Distributions

+Deliver distributions, that have all relevant code for a certain feature.
+For instance, Wax has a distribution for each mapping API that it supports, with names like

+* `wax.mm.js`
+* `wax.mm.min.js`

+The `min` version is baked using uglify-js (see above).

+### package.json

+Provide a `package.json` file [like CommonJS](http://www.commonjs.org/)
+or at least like [npm wants](https://github.com/isaacs/npm/blob/master/doc/json.md).
+This lets advanced users developing apps with [nodejs](http://nodejs.org) pull in your project nicely and with versions.
+If you really want to level up, publish the package to npm.